DBRepo-Project/dbrepo/CONTRIBUTING.md

 We practice test-driven development and expect contributors to test their changes.
 New features and bug fixes should include automated tests where practical.

-Changes should maintain at least 80% code coverage for the affected component.
-Java-based services generate JaCoCo reports in the `report/site/` subdirectory.
-Python-based services use `coverage`, including the `.coverage` SQLite database and `coverage.txt` log file where applicable.
+Keep coverage at or above 80% for the affected component.
+Java services write JaCoCo reports to `report/site/`.
+Python services use `coverage` and may produce `.coverage` and `coverage.txt`.

 Run the tests relevant to your change before opening a pull request: